shanetheboland/lemonade/README.md

 # Lemonade

 Keeps track of when you pee.

-A simple app built with the purpose of learning React and Redux.
+A simple app I built while learning React and Redux.

-Demo: Nope, haven’t set up hosting yet.
+*Demo:* Nope, haven’t set up hosting yet.

 ## Run this project locally